diegojromerolopez/babik/doc/api/queryset/methods/dont_return_queryset.md

 # LIMIT 1 OFFSET 5
 ```

-If there is no ActiveRecord in that position, nill will be returned.
+If there is no ActiveRecord in that position, nil will be returned.

 [There is also other way to use to return a section of the QuerySet](/doc/api/queryset/return_queryset.md#brackets).

+No negative index is allowed.

 ## Count